 What does it cost to watch?

 Nothing!
-Just head to either Facebook or YouTube before 7pm to watch the episode for free!
-All episodes of Chekhov’s The Seagull will be free to watch and does not require a ticket or special link.
+All episodes of Chekhov’s The Seagull are free to watch and do not require a ticket or special link.

 However if you’re able, we hope you’ll consider making a donation at the conclusion of the episode via our website.
 During this challenging and unpredictable time, your commitment to and support of ATC is especially meaningful.

 We highly recommend watching on a larger device like a TV screen or computer, rather than on a mobile phone, for a premium viewing experience.
 You could also use headphones if viewing alone for the best sound quality.

 Director and co-adapter Eleanor Bishop says, “What are most people in New Zealand doing right now?
 Having conversations and drinking wine online.
 The only difference from a Chekhov play to now is that the action isn’t taking place at a Russian country estate but on Zoom: Families are gathering.
 The young are thinking about their dreams and whether they are possible and older people are reflecting on their lives and their disappointments.